America's Crow Reservation is home, not a ghetto or barrio, residents say

-CROW AGENCY, Montana (Thomson Reuters Foundation) - Members of America’s Crow Indian tribe recently joined University of Denver law students in a project to promote the writing of wills among tribal members, to whom death is typically a taboo topic.
+CROW AGENCY, Montana, June 9 (Thomson Reuters Foundation) - M embers of America’s Crow Indian tribe recently joined University of Denver law students in a project to promote the writing of wills among tribal members, to whom death is typically a taboo topic.

 Here are some things they had to say about dying, wills, property and reservation life.